Skip to content

 Solutions

-3. 3.Add app to bypass list if it doesn't need inspection
+3. 3.Add the domain to the bypass list if the app doesn't need inspection

 WebSocket Connections Failing